by Texas Homesteader ~

 Working Outside In Summer – Take The Shade With You

 Wouldn’t it be nice if all my tasks could be done under the cool air of a shade tree?
-But that’s not the way we roll here on the Homestead!
+But that’s not the way we roll here on our Texas Homestead!
 I couldn’t accomplish the many chores on my list if I stayed under a nice cool shade tree.